 There are many reasons why people need braces.
-Of course, one of the obvious reasons is they have crooked teeth.
+Of course, one of the obvious reasons is they have crooked teeth and want to improve their smile.
 The second reason, coming in behind aesthetics, is bite issues.
 Having aligned teeth can help people of all ages speak correctly, have a better bite, and improve overall oral health.
 All it takes is a trip to see a local orthodontist.

 Aren’t Orthodontists Just Dentists?